 In case the higher layer parameter maxNrofCodeWordsScheduledByDCI indicates that two codeword transmission is enabled, then one of the two transport blocks is disabled by DCI format 1_1 if IMCS = 26 and if rvid = 1 for the corresponding transport block.
 If both transport blocks are enabled, transport block 1 and 2 are mapped to codeword 0 and 1 respectively.
 If only one transport block is enabled, then the enabled transport block is always mapped to the first codeword.

-For the PDSCH assigned by a PDCCH with DCI format 1_0, format 1_1 or format 1_2 with CRC scrambled by C-RNTI, MCS-C-RNTI, TC-RNTI, CS-RNTI, or SI-RNTI, if Table 5.1.3.1-2 is used and 0 ≤ IMCS ≤27, or a table other than Table 5.1.3.1-2 is used and 0 ≤ IMCS ≤28, the UE shall, except if the transport block is disabled in DCI format 1_1, first determine the TBS as specified below:
+For the PDSCH assigned by a PDCCH with DCI format 1_0, format 1_1 or format 1_2 with CRC scrambled by C-RNTI, MCS-C-RNTI, TC-RNTI, CS-RNTI, or SI-RNTI, if Table 5.1.3.1-2 is used and 0 ≤ IMCS ≤27, else if Table 5.1.3.1-4 used and 0≤IMCS≤26 or a table other than Table 5.1.3.1-2 and Table 5.1.3.1-4 is used and 0 ≤ IMCS ≤28, the UE shall, except if the transport block is disabled in DCI format 1_1, first determine the TBS as specified below:

 1) The UE shall first determine the number of REs (NRE) NRE)within the slot.